marco2501/LoLUpdater/README.md

 About Signing
 =============

-If you want to sign the script and executable you can do it by downloading Windows SDK
+If you want to sign the script (after modifying it) and executable you can do it by downloading Windows SDK

 Windows 8.1SDK : http://msdn.microsoft.com/en-us/windows/desktop/bg162891.aspx